atsam-rs/sam_xplained/README.md

 * SAM4S_XPlained_Pro

 ## Running the examples using OpenOCD
-1) Ensure your development board is connect.
+1) Ensure your development board is connected.
 2) Change to the directory that corresponds to your development board.
 3) Start OpenOCD in a separate terminal window - This should show a valid connection to the board.
 This will be the terminal where the semihosting output is displayed.